sshwy/y86-pipe-rs/assets/hcl-rs.typ

 == Set Device/PipeReg's Input Signal (#HCLrs feature)

-Another drawback of the old archlab that its HCL does not clearly show the relation of the hardware devices (pipeline register fields) and the intermediate signals.
+Another drawback of the old archlab is that its HCL does not clearly show the relation between the hardware devices (pipeline register fields) and the intermediate signals.
 Here we provide a syntax to set the input signal of a device in the HCL code:

 ```
 @set_input(device_identifier, {